wwq5-code/FedU/README.md

-# CTRF
+# UTFU

-# Client-side Two-stage Representation Forgetting Federated Unlearning (CTRF)
+# User-side Two-component Federated Unlearning (UTFU)

 ### Overview
-This repository is the official implementation of CTRF, and the corresponding paper is under review.
+This repository is the official implementation of UTFU, and the corresponding paper is under review.

 ### Prerequisites